ianyfan/alevel/physics/exposition.md

 2 A couple is a pair of equal and opposite forces that do not act on the same line, thereby producing torque 3 The principle of moments is that for a system in equilibrium, the sum of the clockwise moments are equal to the sum of the anticlockwise moments
 4 The centre of mass of a body is the point at which a force does not produce torque
+\ A body is stable if its centre of mass is above its base

 2.1.3
 1 Velocity is speed with respect to a specified direction